 }

-The function mentioned above will return the number of digits in d
+The function described earlier will provide the count of digits in the variable d.

 long getPrefix( long number , int k )